 - Clean countertops: It’s a simple thing, but it so warms my heart.
 Especially when I’m not the one who cleaned them.

 I hope you find delight this week.
 I know it made me feel better.

 Until we get our vaccination numbers up, don’t forget to stay safe.
-I’m registered with my county.
-I’m in line.
-Are you?
+I get my first dose tomorrow.
+But, it’s not over yet.